egoist/tooling/readme.md

  *
  * @param {string} type - 'watch' or 'build'
  * @param {object} options - options for webpack,
  * 					    - override the default settings.
- */
+ *				 options.port - available in 'watch' mode
-tooling(type, options)
+ *							  - to set the port devServer should run at */ tooling(type, options)
 ```